Nuremberg-Kleinreuth radio transmitter

 Practical Information

-When planning your visit to the Nuremberg-Kleinreuth radio transmitter, it’s advisable to bring a camera, comfortable walking shoes, and weather-appropriate clothing.
-The area may be exposed to the elements, so check the weather forecast in advance.
+When planning your visit to the Nuremberg-Kleinreuth radio transmitter, it’s advisable to bring comfortable walking shoes, as you may want to explore the surrounding area.
+Seasonal considerations are important, too; if visiting during the colder months, dress in layers to ensure comfort while outdoors.

 Frequently Asked Questions